 There are many factors at play when it comes to helping students SOAR.
 To get a handle on the changing variables and dynamics, join us for breakfast, conversation and special events through the GEA EdLeaders Speaker Series.

-During morning sessions we’ll provide hot coffee, light breakfast and balanced information.
+During morning sessions we’ll provide hot coffee, a light breakfast and balanced information.
 You provide questions and conversation.
-Our special events like Principal for a Day, the Ed Summit and the Jan 30 Dinner Discussion provide opportunities to get inside schools for a behind the scenes experience and time for a deeper dive on issues we’ve highlighted in other sessions.
-Reserve your spot today!
+Our special events like Principal for a Day, the Education Summit and the Dinner & Discussion evenings provide opportunities to get inside schools for a behind the scenes experience and time for a deeper dive on issues we’ve highlighted in other sessions.

 Thursday.
 October.
 27, 7:45 am – 9:15 am A few VERY BIG Issues with Joe Ableideinger and James Ford of the Public School Forum.
 We had a packed house to hear Joe and James break down the Top 10 most critical education issues in NC and discuss their groundbreaking work on “Trauma & Learning” and “Equity & Opportunity in Education.”